vmware-tanzu/tanzu-dev-portal/content/guides/spring/scs-what-is.md

 ## Why Is It Important?
 The components that abstract away the communication with message brokers, referred to as “binders,” allow developers to focus on code that emits and consumes messages without having to write code for a specific broker.
 Because of this, that also means migrating from one message broker to another can be as simple as the dependencies of your code.

-Finally, since Spring Cloud Stream is a part of the Spring framework, that means that you can easily test your code as well.
-Spring provides methods running tests without the need to specifically connect to a message broker, which makes it fit in nicely with your current CI process.
+Since Spring Cloud Stream is a part of the Spring framework, you can easily test your code as well.
+Spring provides methods for running tests without the need to specifically connect to a message broker, which allows it to fit in nicely with your current CI process.

 ## How Does It Work?